elastx/elx-docs/content/en/docs/openstack-iaas/overview.md

 ## Quotas

 These are our default project quotas, let us know if you wish to change these upon ordering.
-Or if already a customer contact support to have quotas changed.
+Contact support to have quotas changed on an existing project.

 * VCPUs: 20
 * Instances: 10